by Bejammin2000 and Immortalwildcat

 “Come on, Hel.
 The Maverick!
 That was part of the schtick!”

 “On the radio.”
 Jason dashed over to a console near the workout area of the Batcave, then came back with a box of cassette tapes.
 “Dick got me into these old radio shows.
-Maverick was a popular one from the late ’40s.
-Matt Maverick, a gambler with a heart of gold in the Old West.”
+Minstrel Maverick was a popular one from the late ’40s, featuring Harmony Hayes, a gambler with a heart of gold in the Old West, who ended every adventure with a song.
+I’ve read up a bit on Old West history, and there really was a Hank Hayes who lived back then!” (*)

-“And if he’s our world’s version of that Bat Lash that the JSA met, or a descendant of our version, he’s got the Old West ties to go with the character.”
+“And if he’s our world’s version of that Bat Lash that the JSA met, or a descendant of our version or the real Harmony Hayes, he’s got the Old West ties to go with the character.”
 Dick leaned over the keyboard and started typing.
 “I don’t know if it will help, but I have all of the U.S. Census data in here since 1890.
 You can see if there was a Bat Lash living anywhere in the country, or at least in the areas where the census was complete.”

 “OK, I’ll check that while you two go up and get changed.
 I’m sure Sonia is driving Alfred to distraction by now.”